-I ran some telemarketing training recently and had the opportunity to do some one to one work with one of the cold callers.
-That involved listening in to calls and giving immediate feedback.
+I ran some telemarketing training recently and had the opportunity to do some one-to-one work with one of the cold callers.
+That involved listening to calls and giving immediate feedback.
 The things that stood out more than anything else was that the telemarketer:

 - Was more preoccupied with getting their message across than allowing the prospect the chance to speak

 - Missed several opportunities to build rapport along the way

 - Failed to ensure that there was warmth in their tone and approach

 - Got blocked due to a failure to get the opening line right in terms of a compelling and engaging approach

 - Had no plan that related to ‘why’ the prospect might be interested in the services they were being offered